Catherine Yronwode: Early writing

 Yronwode began writing while in her teens, contributing to science fiction fanzines during the 1960s.
-She was a member of the Bay Area Astrologers Group, co-writing its weekly astrology column for an underground newspaper, San Francisco Express Times.
+In 1968 she was a member of the Berkeley Astrology Guild, co-writing a weekly astrology column for an underground newspaper, the San Francisco Express Times under the collective pseudonym Stella A.G.
+Freebody.
 She produced record reviews on a freelance basis for the nascent Rolling Stone magazine, and short articles on low-tech living for the Whole Earth Catalog and Country Women magazine.
-While in jail for growing marijuana, she wrote about her experiences ("Letters from Jail") for the Spokane Natural an underground newspaper.
+While in jail for growing marijuana, she wrote about her experiences ("Letters from Jail") for the Spokane Natural newspaper.
 With her mother Liselotte Glozer, Catherine co-wrote and hand-lettered the faux-medieval cookbook, My Lady's Closet Opened and the Secret of Baking Revealed by Two Gentlewomen (Glozer's Booksellers, 1969).

 Describing herself as "one of those girls who took a look around at what the boys were doing", she quickly became an avid reader of Marvel Comics' Silver Age material, beginning with Fantastic Four and The Amazing Spider-Man.
 Doctor Strange soon became her favourite, and when the initial series was cancelled in 1969 she gave up reading comics for several years.
 The same year, she and her then-partner Peter Paskin created the joint name "Yronwode" and all of her subsequent work has been published under that surname.
 She generally styles her name in lower case, as "catherine yronwode." or even "cat ⊕ yronwode" (pronounced 'iron-wood').